Through IITAP, (since 2019), (International Institute for Trauma and Addiction Professionals), founded by Dr. Patrick

-Currently in training with the Somatic Experiencing Trauma Institute Created by Dr. Peter A. Levine, Advanced Level.
+Somatic Experiencing Trauma Institute (since 2018), created by Dr. Peter A. Levine, Advanced 2 Level completed.
 The SE modality releases stored, locked trauma in the body caused by PTSD and/or the wounds of early developmental attachment trauma.

 Inner Child and Feelings Reduction For Developmental Immaturity Treatment, ©Pia Mellody